 How can HR teams put safeguards in place to prevent or spot harassment situations in the remote workplace environment?
 It comes down to driving home the importance of cultural norms and practices.
 While it may be a big ask to request that employees dress in everyday work attire, it is reasonable to expect employees to dress as they would if they were going out in public.
 While wearing gym clothes or sweat pants doesn’t inherently constitute harassment, they lead to people letting their guard down, oversharing, or failing to act respectfully.

 Ensure that employees know how to report a harassment situation!
 The EEOC’s guidance on isolated workplaces specifically states that employees in isolated situations are more vulnerable to harassment and “Harassers have easy access to such individuals, and there generally are no witnesses to the harassment.”
 While this issue is difficult to amend in remote work environments, there are options.

-Here are 4 ways to prevent remote harassment:
+Here are 4 ways to prevent remote workplace harassment:

 - Ensure that employees are aware of any and all harassment reporting methods they have at their disposal.